 How to find your product's aha moment

-Your job is to find what set of actions or behaviors correlate to that value discovery.
-And once you find high correlation, you can make calculated adjustments to nudge more users towards those aha-inducing behaviors.
+By doing so, you can find out which set of actions or behaviors correlate to that value discovery.
+And once you find a high correlation, you can make calculated adjustments to nudge more users towards those aha-inducing behaviors.

-Whether you have your own analytics platform or integrate a tool like Optimizely, look closely at what separates converted users from the pack.
+Whether you have your own analytics platform or integrate a third-party tool—like Fullstory, Mixpanel, or Heap—you should look closely at what separates converted users from the pack.
 Did the users who convert:

 - Finish your onboarding experience?